The Beer Circle » US New England

 In the last of my New England themed posts, I wanted to write about my experience at Portsmouth Brewery.
 The first time Tom suggested visiting his friends in NH, I googled the city to see how close it was to Portsmouth.
 Though I’ve never been lucky enough to have Kate the Great, I was still really excited about the possibility of visiting this hallowed beer hall.
 When I’m typically writing a post, I have to … Read entire article »

-Filed under: Portsmouth Brewery
+Filed under: Breweries, Portsmouth Brewery

 Allagash Brewing – Portland, Maine